Governance

 Global operation of a Whistleblower Hotline that ensures fairness and protection for whistleblowers

-In Japan, we accept notifications from a wide range of personnel, including executives, employees, and temporary employees, as well as families, retired personnel, suppliers and on-site contract workers.
+In Japan, we accept notifications from OMRON Corporation and its group companies’ executives and employees, and temporary employees, as well as families, retired personnel, suppliers and on-site contract workers.
 Besides handling whistleblower reports by a dedicated department within the company, we also have an external law firm commissioned to accept reports from whistleblowers.
 A whistleblower system is also available outside Japan, with contact desks in place at major sites in the Americas, Europe, Greater China, Korea, and Asia.
 This system is operated in accordance with the rules in Japan.

 Furthermore, we have established operational guidelines to comply with the amended Whistleblower Protection Act, which came into effect in Japan in June 2022.
 Globally, we are establishing a system to accept reports from suppliers in all regions starting from the fiscal 2023, aiming to enhance continuous operational improvements.